UK National Emergency: CHILDREN AT RISK

 http://www.iriss.org.uk/resources/trauma-sensitive-practice-children-care

-Dr Mai Stafford's indepth, Study which involved thousands of people and children from all walks of life, over the course of decades, is of profound significance and her findings and recommendations need to be promptly incorporated in all decisions concerning child-assessments, or removal from the family home:
+Dr Mai Stafford's indepth, Study which involved thousands of people and children from all walks of life, over the course of decades, is of profound importance, her findings and recommendations need to be promptly incorporated in all decisions concerning child assessments, or removal from the family home:

 'Overly-controlling parents cause their children lifelong psychological damage, says study: The negative impact on wellbeing was comparable in scale to that observed in people who have suffered a bereavement, the experts said: